 Efrén’s research is on Machine Learning and Artificial Intelligence, developing theory and algorithms for ML tasks involving complex data.
-E also studies the fair use of algorithms in an automated society.
-To understand how to “fairly” use AI in society we must understand “fairness” in a mathematical sense, as well as the limitations and potentialities of artificially intelligent systems.
-E sees collaboration with artists and performers as a way to both bring ideas to the public and to challenge our rotten econo-political system from an aestheto-critical perspective.
-Besides contributions regarding fairness in autoamtion, E’s expertise in AI and ML will aid APRIORI in formulation of theory, analysis and computation related to these topics, as well as contributions in network science.
-Efrén somehow got a PhD in Electrical Engineering from the University of Michigan.
-Efrén likes tacos.
+E studies the fair and ethical use of algorithms in an automated society.
+In particular, how harmful social structures can be reproduced and amplified by implementation of AI in social systems.
+E engages with art and performance to both bring ideas to the public and to challenge our rotten econo-political system from an aesthetic perspective.
+Efrén likes tacos, tacos likes Efrén.

 Lynne DeSilva-Johnson [ELÆ]